-Pears may lower your risk of heart disease.
+Pears may help lower your risk of heart disease.

 The peel contains an important antioxidant called quercetin, which is thought to benefit heart health by decreasing inflammation and reducing heart disease risk factors like high blood pressure and cholesterol levels (

 Furthermore, regular intake of pears and other white-fleshed fruits is thought to lower stroke risk.
-One 10-year study in over 20,000 people determined that every 25 grams of white-fleshed fruit eaten daily decreased stroke risk by 9% (
+An older 10-year study in over 20,000 people determined that every 25 g of white-fleshed fruit eaten daily decreased stroke risk by 9% (

 When full, you’re naturally less prone to keep eating.

-In one 12-week study, 40 adults who ate 2 pears daily lost up to 1.1 inches (2.7 cm) off their waist circumference (
+In one 12-week study, 40 adults who ate two pears daily lost up to 0.3 inches (0.7 centimeters) off their waist circumference (

-Plus, a 10-week study found that women who added 3 pears per day to their usual diet lost an average of 1.9 pounds (0.84 kg).
-They also saw improvements in their lipid profile, a marker of heart health (
+Plus, a 2008 study found that women who added three pears per day to their usual diet for 10 weeks lost an average of 1.9 pounds (0.84 kilograms) (

 Pears are available year-round and easy to find in most grocery stores.